Axel-NCHO/VirtualComputer/src/screen/README.md

 using [Modelio](https://www.modelio.org/index.htm).

 ## Usage
-If an Nvidia GPU is detected, the graphics will run on it.
-If no Nvidia GPU is detected, it will run on the CPU.
+Tested on Windows 11 and Ubuntu 24.04.2 LTS.
+Uses the GPU if and the  [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) is correctly installed.
+Uses the CPU if the previous requirements are not satisfied.
 Minimal setup to be specified later.

 There are example usages that you can run in [examples.py](examples.py).